 ADJUSTABLE WESTERN SADDLE TO FIT YOUR HORSE

-As for the rigging, a loop of coated stainless steel cable runs through the fork and cantle.
+As for the rigging, a coated stainless steel cable loop runs through the fork and cantle.
 The high-strength cable reduces weight and bulk under your leg.
 The cable pulls evenly from front to back, the cinches settle into the groove under your horse, and the latigos are centred on the cable.
 You can adjust the cable to any rigging position (full, 7/8, 3/4, or centerfire), but it is best left to center itself.

 Saddle Shim Pockets

-Saddle shim pockets have been built into pads we have attached under the tree bars.
+Saddle shim pockets have been built into the pads we have attached under the tree bars.
 This allows you or a saddle fitter to shim for asymmetries or a change in your horse’s back as he changes over time or fitness.

-Most Horses are Asymmetrical.
+Most horses are asymmetrical.

 Often they will have one wither pocket deeper than the other, or the scapula will sit further ahead on one side.
 This may cause the saddle to fall to one side.
-This not only causes the rider to be unbalanced but also causes muscle atrophy on the weighted side, making the problem even worse.
-A saddle shim can help to level up the saddle, and in turn, the rider, which will help to properly distribute the weight of the saddle and rider on the horse’s back.
+This causes the rider to be unbalanced but also causes muscle atrophy on the weighted side, making the problem even worse.
+A saddle shim can help to level up the saddle and, in turn, the rider, which will help to properly distribute the weight of the saddle and rider on the horse’s back.
 Additionally, the cable rigging can be adjusted differently on one side to help keep the saddle balanced.

-Horses Change Through Aging and Condition Cycles.
+Horses Change Through Aging, nutrition and Condition Cycles.

-Issues faced in saddle fitting – The angle and width of the horse’s back change by degrees all along its length.
+Issues faced in saddle fitting: The angle and width of the horse’s back change by degrees all along its length.
 Trying to put that into something measurable is a challenge.
 But we all know that if your saddle doesn’t fit your horse, he will likely be cranky and sore, and may also be restricted in his movement.
 And just like shoes for people, one size does not fit all.

 Let’s talk about some not-so-great methods of determining saddle size requirements – Standard saddle sizes: It’s interesting to note that there is no industry standard for the terms Quarter Horse bars, semi QH or anything else, so you can’t rely on those terms when you are looking at fit.
 Equally, you cannot lump various breeds into size categories.